Minor Sparsifiers and the Distributed Laplacian Paradigm: Overview

-Our algorithm is based on $\poly(\log{n})$ round Laplacian system solvers in the PRAM model, namely the sparsified Cholesky algorithm from~\cite{KLPSS16}.
+The starting point for our algorithm is based on the $\poly(\log{n})$ round Laplacian system solvers in the PRAM model, namely the sparsified Cholesky algorithm from~\cite{KLPSS16}.
 This algorithm repeatedly finds a constant fraction of the vertices on which the block minor is ``almost independent'' and hence easy to solve.
 The inverse of this block then gives the result of eliminating these vertices, which is the Schur complement on the rest of the vertices, which we view as the terminal vertices $\T$.

 More explicitly, this can be seen in the context of the Cholesky factorization in Lemma \ref{lemma:cholesky}, where we let $\mM = \mL(G)$ be the Laplacian.
 We find an ``almost independent'' set of vertices $S$ so that computing $\mM_{[S,S]}^{-1}$ to high accuracy is simple using a preconditioned gradient descent method.
 Therefore, the remaining difficulty in computing $\mM^{-1}$ is simply from computing and inverting the Schur complement: $\mSC(\mM, \T)^{-1}$.
 To do this, we first approximately compute the Schur complement $\mSC(\mM, \T)$, which is again a Laplacian, and then recursively apply a Cholesky factorization to it again.